Emergency Textbook Loan program

 - Must be currently enrolled for the class for which the book(s) is required

 - Must be eligible to receive financial aid and meet the definition of financially needy per Federal Title IV definitions.

 - Must have a current FAFSA on file with the Office of Scholarships and Financial Aid.

 - If selected, the candidate must complete the Financial Literacy 101, Paying for College on-line module (or other module if needed) prior to receiving textbooks (1 hour).

 Which books are offered?
 Accordion Closed

 New, used, and rentals are available for this program from the NAU bookstore only.
 Clickers, course packs and other suggested materials may be covered.
 This program does NOT support anything purchased online or outside the on-campus bookstore.

 How many books may a student obtain?
 Accordion Closed

-Students are only allowed to borrow up to four books per semester.
+Students are only allowed to borrow up to six books per semester.
 There is a limited amount of funding available each academic year, so the actual number of books may vary.
 Applications will be considered on a first come-first serve basis.